alyssahernandez/tech-elevator-notes/feb04.md

  We don't have to do that with lists.
 We just use `.add();` method to add things to the list.

-## Looping Through an Array List to Print the Values
+## Looping Through a List to Print the Values

 Instead of using a `for` loop, we use `for each` loops.